-The CWDC added career pathways in the behavioral health industry to My Colorado Journey in June 2020.
-The behavioral health pathways include opportunities in utilities generation, utilities transmission and distribution, renewables, oil and gas production and operation, and oil and gas distribution.
-Learn more and view behavioral health career pathways.
+The CWDC added career pathways in the energy industry to My Colorado Journey in June 2021.
+The energy pathways include opportunities in utilities generation, utilities transmission and distribution, renewables, oil and gas production and operation, and oil and gas distribution.
+Learn more and view energy career pathways.

 Definitions & Resources